 Mobile devices, like ‘smart phones’ use encryption by default.
 In many ways they’re safer out-of-the-box, but of course they are also easier to lose.
 Laptops and desktops are not generally encrypted by default.
 And your data is accessible whether or not a thief has the password, using easily obtainable programs.

 Using cloud-based storage.
 This sounds like a double edge sword.
 But it’s one of the keys to safely working from home.
 The top cloud-based providers, whether Microsoft O365, Box, Dropbox etc. use encryption on their storage and are securely managed.
 So this satisfies data at rest in the cloud.
 This leads us to the next step, Data ‘In Transit’.

-Data ‘In Transit’
+Data ‘In Transit’ security

 - Do – use file sharing links.
 This removes sending confidential data over insecure email or messengers

-Added bonus 2, your email client will be less of a security risk with all those confidential files you have been sending and receiving.
+Added bonus 2, your email client will be less of a security risk with confidential files you have been sending and receiving.
 If someone has access or intercepts your email, all they can then retrieve is a link that has either expired or has restricted access.

 Government link on working from home: